Last Updated on

-Attracting traffic to your site is all well and good, but if visitors are not engaging with your content or buying your products, your marketing efforts are all for nothing.
+Attracting web traffic to your site is all well and good, but if visitors are not engaging with your content or buying your products, your marketing efforts are all for nothing.
 To be successful online you need to attract relevant traffic.

 Here are some tips.

-The Hummingbird algorithm understands the context of content which means using longtail keywords stand a better chance of meeting direct matches than standalone keywords.
+The Google Hummingbird algorithm understands the context of content which means using longtail keywords stand a better chance of meeting direct matches than standalone keywords.

-Join social groups
+Join social groups on Facebook and other platforms

 Gone are the days of befriending anyone on social media platforms to clock up the number of potential targets.
 Social media networking requires careful analysis and patience to attract followers that have a genuine interest in your brand and products.
 Join dedicated groups and actively start off conversations and join in with other streams.
+Facebook have recently shared that groups are where the engagement is and that Facebook business pages are less so.

 Be alternatively social

-Whilst Facebook and Twitter continue to increase conversion rates, online users are gradually steering away from these popular platforms in search of networks where they can choose the type of content they want to engage with.
+Whilst Facebook and Twitter continue to increase conversion rates, online users are gradually steering away from some of these popular platforms in search of social networks where they can choose the type of content they want to engage with.
 New sites like Quora and Reddit allow them to choose which content they want to read and provide marketers with a ready-made audience.

 Be active on forums